25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 _Unified Type System_:

-The fundamental building block in C# is an encapsulated unit of data and functions called a type.
+The fundamental building block in C# is an encapsulated unit of data and methods called a type.
 C# has a unified type system, where all types ultimately share a common base type and can be treated as an `object`.
 This means that all types, whether they represent business objects or are primitive types such as `numbers`, share the same basic functionality.
 For example, an instance of any type can be converted to a string by calling its `ToString` method

 Naming conventions: